Eastern Ukraine: Cities and population

+Demographics

-Culture and language
+Ethnicity and language

 According to the 2001 census, the majority of eastern Ukraine's population are ethnic Ukrainians, while ethnic Russians form a significant minority.
 The most common language in urban areas of the Luhansk and Donetsk Oblasts is Russian, having long dominated in government and the media.
 When Ukraine became independent, there were no Ukrainian-language schools in Donetsk.